 In the bottom-up approach the user can use a combination of different GIS-datasets (e.g. GDP and poverty) in order to generate a custom demand estimate for each settlement.
 This approach requires the user to generate a demand layer and gives more dissagregated measure of deamnd than the urban-rural division in the top-down approach.

 OnSSET uses GIS to seize location specific information of power infrastructure.
 It also relies on GIS data in order to grasp the spatial and temporal fluctuation of energy resources.
 All these data, are later translated into techno-economic inputs and are very useful in assessing the performance of various technologies.

 Wind speed data extracted into a GIS environment are used to calculate wind turbine capacity factors per location.
 The latter is defined as the ratio of the yearly expected wind energy production to the energy production if the wind turbine were to operate at its rated power throughout the year.
 The capacity factor reflects the potential wind power at a given site and it can be used for comparing different sites before the installation of wind power plants.
 Additional documentation on wind power assessment is available here.

 Solar energy potential

 GIS data for Global Horizontal Irradiation (GHI - kWh/m^2/time) are used to indicate the available solar energy that Photovoltaic (PV) systems can utilize per location.
-This layer is combined with additional datasets that are used to define restriction zones for mini-grid PV installations such as protected areas, reserved forests etc. Documentation on solar power assessment is available here.
+Documentation on solar power assessment is available here.

-A number of GIS datasets (runoff, accumulation, elevation, river network) have been utilized in a novel methodology developed by KTH dESA in order to spatially identify potential site for small scale hydropower deployment.
+A number of GIS datasets (runoff, accumulation, elevation, river network) have been utilized in a novel methodology developed by KTH dES in order to spatially identify potential sites for small scale hydropower deployment.
 Documentation on hydropower assessment together with a GIS based assessment tool is available here.

 Transportation Cost for Diesel